University of Bath

 Academic

-Year one will cover core competencies and the knowledge required for clinical practice with adults of working age and later life.
+Year one will cover core competencies and the knowledge required for clinical practice with adults of working age and later life, plus research teaching to develop your projects.

 Year two will cover working with children and young people, people with learning disabilities and neuropsychology.